 Last year, she thought a course in Introduction to International Economic Law at Sciences Po Paris, and a course in Introduction to Law at Paris 1 Sorbonne.

-Shimelis Mulugeta Kene is pursuing his Doctor of Civil Law (DCL) at the Institute of Comparative Law as an O’Brien Fellow at the Centre for Human Rights and Legal Pluralism, McGill University.
-His proposed doctoral research on Counter-terrorism and Human Rights with a focus on Ethiopia is being supervised by Professor Payam Akhavan.
+Shimelis Mulugeta Kene is a Doctor of Civil Law Candidate at the Institute of Comparative Law and an O’Brien Fellow at the Centre for Human Rights and Legal Pluralism.
+His doctoral research, supervised by Professor Payam Akhavan, explores the interplay between authoritarianism, counterterrorism and law by drawing on socio-legal perspectives.

-In his home country, Ethiopia, Shimelis worked in varied settings, including at the Ethiopian Federal First Instance Court; the Organization for Social Justice in Ethiopia; the Human Rights Office of the United Nations Mission in Ethiopia and Eritrea (UNMEE), and the United Nations Development Program (UNDP).
+Prior to joining McGill, Shimelis worked in a variety of roles and settings: as Law Clerk at the Ethiopian Federal First Instance Court; as a Senior Trainer at Organization for Social Justice in Ethiopia (a prominent human rights and social justice organization in the country); as a Human Rights expert at the Human Rights Office of the United Nations Mission in Ethiopia and Eritrea (UNMEE); and as a Child Rights Officer at the United Nations Development Program (UNDP).

-In 2007, Shimelis was a recipient of Outstanding Applicants Scholarship and participated in the third Intergenerational Leadership Forum organized by UNESCO Chair in Comparative Human Rights at the University of Connecticut, USA.
+In 2007, Shimelis was a recipient of the Outstanding Applicants Scholarship and participated as a delegate from Ethiopia in the Third Intergenerational Leadership Forum convened by the UNESCO Chair in Comparative Human Rights at the University of Connecticut.

 Sabaa Khan is an O'Brien Fellow in Human Rights and Legal Pluralism at the Faculty of Law, and a DCL candidate within the Institute of Comparative Law.
 She holds an LL.M. in International Law from the Université de Montréal (2010, Liste d'excellence) and a Licentiate in Civil Law from the University of Ottawa (2000).
 She is a Member of the Barreau du Québec and has clerked at the International Labour Office, Freedom of Association Branch (Geneva).